entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is 1.
 The coding of *Megamastax amblyodus* is 1.

 > - The coding of *Meemannia*_like fish is 1.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Pauropetalichthys magnoculus* should be revised from ? to 1.

 135. Condition of parietals/preorbitals: (0) do not meet in midline; (1) meet in midline; (2) single midline bone.